In today’s post: Learn how to use a sheet of notebook paper to make a paper football so you teach your kids to play flick football.

 - Don’t sit too close to your opponent!
 Paper footballs have fairly sharp corners and you really don’t want to accidentally flick one right into your opponent’s eyes.
 If you sit farther apart your football won’t be traveling as fast when it goes through the goalpost.
 If you’re playing with younger children, make a goalpost with pipe cleaners that you stick into an upside down plastic cup so that no one has to flick a football at anyone else’s face.

-- If you’d like to make a colored paper football, use colored copy paper (cardstock is way too thick to fold well).
+- Make sure you’re using thin white paper, like copy paper or notebook paper.
+If you’d like to make a colored paper football, use colored copy paper (cardstock is way too thick to fold well).
 Even with copy paper, you may want to split that paper into fourths lengthwise before folding.
 Origami paper can also be used – just cut it so that it’s 4.25 inches wide before you begin folding.

 Have fun!
 Check out our other fun craft and activity ideas for kids right here, or visit one of the posts below: